anilabhadatta/educative.io_scraper/README.md

 I want to clarify that I am not accountable for any inappropriate use of this scraper.
 I developed it solely for research purposes and take no responsibility for its misuse.

-Repository Version: v3.5.1 (Recommended) multiple fixes and added undetected-chromedriver Master Branch: v3-master</code></pre>
+Repository Version: v3.5.2 (Recommended)
+Master Branch: v3-master</code></pre>
 ```
 Note: 1.
-If you have updated to v3.4.2+,
+If you have updated to v3.5.2+,
+      -  Undetected driver replaced by seleniumbase (Bypass Cloudflare Turnstile)
       -  Run with --install arg again OR manually clean install
       -  Delete the old UserDataDir
       -  No existing Chrome browser should be running in the background
-      -  Redownload Chrome Binary and Chrome driver.
+      -  Redownload Chrome Binary and Chrome driver. (v3.4.2+)
-      -  Undetected may not work in Mac Arm, so uncheck the option to use the default webdriver.
+      -  Undetected/SeleniumBase may not work in Mac Arm, so uncheck the option to use the default webdriver. (v3.4.2+)
       2. Send a mail notification status, Setup here: /src/Main/MailNotify.py
 ```
 ###